apollographql/apollo-ios/CodegenProposal.md

 ## Appendix B: Nested Fragments for Composition of Multiple Types

 Here we want to generate the `Pet` & `WarmBlooded` types, but we also want to generate an additional composed type that is both a `Pet & Warmblooded`.
 We do that by explicitly copying the referenced fragment into a nested field on the `Pet` `TypeCase`.
+The idea here is that you are able to configure your response objects to provide data in the shape you want.
+Even if certain selections – or entire type cases – are redundant, you can provide them to ensure that your generated models provide fields in the way you want to consume them in your application.

 **Query Input:**
 ```graphql